Gemini (Gemini album)

 Gemini is an album by Gemini released in 1985.
-The album features songwriting contributions from artists such as Benny Andersson and Björn Ulvaeus, of ABBA, and Anders Glenmark and Ingela Forsman.
-Two songs were of particular interest: "Slowly", a song written by Benny Andersson and Björn Ulvaeus, was previously recorded by ABBA's Anni-Frid "Frida" Lyngstad and the unreleased ABBA song "Just Like That" was re-written and included on this LP.
+Produced by Benny Andersson, Björn Ulvaeus and Anders Glenmark, the album features songwriting contributions from Andersson, Ulvaeus, Glenmark and Ingela Forsman.
+The album peaked at No. 9 on Sverigetopplistan in November 1985.

+Two songs were of particular interest to ABBA fans: "Slowly", a song written by Benny Andersson and Björn Ulvaeus, was previously recorded by ABBA's Anni-Frid "Frida" Lyngstad and the unreleased ABBA song "Just Like That" was re-written and included on this LP.
 Benny Andersson and Björn Ulvaeus contend that the inclusion of this new version of "Just Like That" means that the ABBA version cannot be released, saying that there can't be two official versions of a song with the same title that are so similar and yet so different.

 Track listing

 All songs written by Benny Andersson and Björn Ulvaeus except where indicated.